isb-cgc/readthedocs/docs/source/sections/controlled-access/Controlled-data-Interactive.rst

 Interactive Access to Controlled Data
 ---------------------------------------

-This section shows you how to associate your Google identity to your NIH or eRA account through the Web App.
+This section shows you how to associate your Google identity to your NIH or eRA identity through the Web App.
+(Your NIH/eRA identity is the one associated with your dbGaP application and authorization to work with controlled data.)
 This is a necessary step for gaining access to controlled data.

 Click on screen shots to enlarge them.